 Avoid touching your face as your hands carry bacteria and dirt that may lead to clogged pores.

 Water plays a major role in preventing acne and scarring.
-In order to refrain your body from over-producing oil (that may sometimes lead to clogged pores) and stay hydrated.
-As it is rightly said, “water is the cure for everything.”
+In order to refrain your body from over-producing oil (that may sometimes lead to clogged pores), stay hydrated.
+As it is rightly said, “Water is the cure for everything.”

-This causes darkening of the patch.
+Post Inflammatory Hyperpigmentation is acne marks that look like a flat, discolored surface.
+As the skin heals, it produces excess melanin.
+This causes the darkening of the patch.
 PIH however, does not damage the follicle and fades away over time, usually in about 24 months.

 Scars may slightly fade over time but are permanent.
 However, there are several home and medical remedies with which you can get rid of them.

 How Long Do Acne Scars Take to Go Away?

 Acne marks (discoloration) usually fade away within 3-6 months.
 There are many ways to speed up the process.
 However, scars remain and can be removed medically or by using home remedies.